Movers and SHAKERS

 All three of these types usually benefit when the price of U3O8 rises.
 The greater risk/reward for investors is often found on the exploration side and the lowest risk/return is more often found among production companies.
 Of course, as with any comparison, many factors are involved to determine risk factors.
 There are also companies that are involved in two or more of these activities.

 Companies and Involvement

 It’s helpful when evaluating any mining-related company, which activities they are involved in.
-With this in mind the list below may be helpful in sorting them out.
+With this in mind, the list below may be helpful in sorting them out.
 We also suggest you attend the free online uranium investor forum available here on Channelchek on August 31.
-A number of the companies listed below will be discussing their companies with the Senior Energy Analyst from Noble Capital Markets.
+A number of the companies listed below will be discussing their activities and prospects with the Senior Energy Analyst from Noble Capital Markets.

 An asterisk (*) in the description indicates that the company is a hybrid that is active in more than one related activity.

 Azincourt Energy Corp.
 (AZZURF) is a Canadian-based exploration stage company.
 It is engaged in the acquisition, exploration, and development of mineral properties.
 The company's two uranium projects include Escalera-Lituania-Condorlit Projects and East Preston Uranium Project.
 The current market cap is $12.35 million.